microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/create-requests.md

 ---
 title: "Create API Requests"
-description: "Provides instructions for creating Microsoft Graph HTTP API requests."
+description: "Provides instructions for creating Microsoft Graph HTTP requests."
 localization_priority: Normal
 author: DarrelMiller
 ---

-# Make HTTP requests with the SDKs
+# Make API calls with the SDKs

-The Microsoft SDK service libraries provide a root class, referred to as the *client* class that can be used as the starting point for creating all API requests.
-There are two styles of *client* class, one which uses a "fluent" interface to build up the HTTP request and the other uses a templated path string.
+The Microsoft SDK service libraries provide a client class that can be used as the starting point for creating all API requests.
+There are two styles of client class, one which uses a fluent interface to create the request (e.g. `client.Me.Manager` ) and the other that accepts a path string (e.g. `api("/me/manager")`).
+Once you have a request object, you can specify a variety of options such as filtering and sorting, and finally, you select the kind of operation you wish to perform.

 ## Read information from Microsoft Graph

-To read information from Microsoft Graph, it is first necessary to create a *request* object and then execute the *get* method on the request.
+To read information from Microsoft Graph, it is first necessary to create a request object and then execute the get method on the request.

 # [C#](#tab/CS)